Chart Color Schemes

 Brisbane City lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Brisbane City's population was around 18,097 as of Aug 2025, according to AreaSearch's analysis.
-This figure reflects a growth of 4,787 people since the 2021 Census, which reported a population of 13,310 people.
-The increase is inferred from the estimated resident population of 16,884 in June 2024 and an additional 1,407 validated new addresses since the Census date.
-This results in a population density ratio of 7,635 persons per square kilometer, placing Brisbane City in the top 10% of national locations assessed by AreaSearch.
-The city's growth rate of 36.0% since the 2021 census exceeded both the national average (8.6%) and the state's growth rate.
-Overseas migration contributed approximately 92.7% of overall population gains during recent periods, with natural growth and interstate migration also being positive factors.
+Brisbane City's population was approximately 18,102 as of November 2025.
+This represented an increase of 4,792 people, a 36.0% rise from the 2021 Census figure of 13,310.
+The growth was inferred from the ABS's estimated resident population of 16,884 in June 2024 and an additional 1,410 validated new addresses since the Census date.
+This resulted in a population density of 7,638 persons per square kilometer, placing Brisbane City in the top 10% of national locations assessed by AreaSearch.
+The city's growth exceeded both the national average (8.9%) and the state average since the 2021 census.
+Overseas migration contributed approximately 92.7% of overall population gains during recent periods, although natural growth and interstate migration also played positive roles.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort released in 2023 using a base year of 2022.
-Looking ahead, exceptional population growth is predicted over the period to 2041, with Brisbane City expected to increase by 14,600 persons, recording a total gain of 74.0% over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were used.
+However, these state projections do not provide age category splits, so AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Looking ahead, exceptional population growth is predicted for Brisbane City, placing it in the top 10 percent of Australian statistical areas.
+The area is expected to increase by 14,600 persons to 2041 based on the latest population numbers, recording a gain of 73.9% over the 17-year period.

 Frequently Asked Questions - Population